Raihan369/payoo-mfs-responsive-web/README.md

 This project is designed to be a simple, client-side application.
 For a full-fledged MFS solution, consider integrating backend services and databases.

 Use : mobile number:1835854295 and pin: 1234
-Pay Bill: Pay utility bills like electricity, gas, and mobile recharge.

-Transaction History: Track all transactions with detailed logs.